Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 Meaning: not to turn on your kind.
-Usually associated with someone disreputable.
+It is usually associated with someone disreputable.
 Often refers to one person of low repute, not turning on another person of similar low reputation.

-To say that it is better to be the leader of a small or low ranking group than be a subordinate in a higher or more prestigious group.
+Meaning: It is better to be a small or low ranking group leader than be a subordinate in a higher or more prestigious group.

 A statement made regarding a dog's meal often being a jumble of scraps.

-To indicate that a task has been carried out to an appalling standard.
+To indicate that a task has performed to an appalling standard.
 To tell a person that they are poorly dressed.
 A phrase that suggests that someone is very messy.

 An example would be: "I hope you aren't going out dressed like that!
 You look like a proper dog's breakfast."

-A way of saying that someone is at a disadvantage, and likely to lose a contest.
-Used to describe a team that not expected to win against better opponents.
+Meaning: To say that someone is at a disadvantage and likely to lose a contest.
+Said of a team that is forecast to lose against better opponents.

 Example: "Danny is forever reciting his shaggy dog stories.
 They drone on for what seems like forever without hardly ever getting to the point."